ecarnovsky/rem-bg-crop-blur-edges/README.md

-This program alters images by:
+This script alters images by:
 - Removing the background
 - Cropping the image
 - Shrinking large images